oreillymedia/production-resources/styleguide/index.md

 <p>Admonition (note/tip/warning) titles are initial-capped, or title case (like A- and B-level headings, mentioned previously).
 Admonition titles are optional.</p>
 </li>
 <li>
-<p>Headings should not contain inline code font or style formatting such as bold or italic.</p>
+<p>Headings should not contain inline code font or style formatting such as bold, italic, or code font.</p>
 </li>
 </ul>
 </section>